danielmarbach/PerformanceTricksAzureSDK/README.md

 var lockTokenGuid = new Guid(guidBuffer);
 ```

 For every message received a new byte array of length 16 is allocated on the heap and then the value of the ArraySegment is copied into the buffer.
 The buffer is then passed to the Guid constructor.
-When receiving lots of messages this creates a lot of unnecessary allocations.
+When receiving lots of messages this creates countless unnecessary allocations.

-.NET has a built in mechanism called `ArrayPool<T>` that allows to have pooled arrays that can be reused.
+.NET has a built-in mechanism called `ArrayPool<T>` that allows to have pooled arrays that can be reused.
 Let's see if we can use that one to improve the performance characteristics of the code.

 ```csharp
 byte[] guidBuffer =  ArrayPool<byte>.Shared.Rent(16);